mattearly/dmpower/README.md

+First off, to Cover My Ass, I will explain -> **You will need the books.** This program doesn't replace them or go into details about what abilities, spells, and items do, so you'll be lost without the books.
+Go buy them from an official retailer and support the company that makes this sweet D&D game!

 #### Support

 I spend a lot of time programming and rarely get anything for it.
-Consider donating something if you found this program useful.
+Consider donating something if you found these alogrithm's I've created useful.
 * [PayPal](https://www.paypal.me/mattearly/)
 * Bitcoin: 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM